alemartini5/mean-reversion-project/README.md

 - Walk-forward analysis shows **mixed performance** across windows:
   - Some periods with positive Sharpe ratio
   - Others with negative returns and drawdowns
-- Confirms that **naïve mean reversion is not consistently profitable** without further refinements
+- Comprehensive analysis shows limited robustness and unfavorable risk-adjusted returns, indicating the strategy is not suitable for deployment.
 - Demonstrates importance of **robust validation and risk management**

 ### Example Outputs: